jkjung-avt/yolov4_crowdhuman/README.md

                              data/dog.jpg
    ```

-2. Copy over all files needed for training and download the pre-trained weights ("yolov4.conv.137").
+2. Then copy over all files needed for training and download the pre-trained weights ("yolov4.conv.137").

    ```shell
    $ cd ${HOME}/project/yolov4_crowdhuman
    $ ./prepare_training.sh 608x608
    ```

-3. Train the model.
+3. Train the "yolov4-crowdhuman-608x608" model.
 Please refer to [How to train with multi-GPU](https://github.com/AlexeyAB/darknet#how-to-train-with-multi-gpu) for how to fine-tune your training process.
 For example, you could specify `-gpus 0,1,2,3` in order to use multiple GPUs to speed up training.

    ```shell
    $ cd ${HOME}/project/yolov4_crowdhuman/darknet